BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3potatohead.md

 How to contribute:

-  1. Go to this repository: [https://github.com/ohiofi/potatohead2020](https://github.com/ohiofi/potatohead2020)
+  1. Go to this repository: [https://github.com/BradleyCodeU/PotatoHead2021](https://github.com/BradleyCodeU/PotatoHead2021)
-  1. Click on Potatohead.java and then click the pencil icon
+  1. Click on Main.java and then click the pencil icon
   1. Add one instance variable
   1. Initialize your instance variable in the constructor
   1. Add one accessor method and one mutator method for your instance variable
+  1. You MUST write JavaDoc comments for both methods.
+Use @param and @return.
   1. Add your instance variable to the toString() method
   1. [Commit](https://help.github.com/articles/github-glossary/#commit) your changes and create a [Pull Request](https://help.github.com/en/articles/about-pull-requests)